 The Mourne Heritage Trust, NI Water and Mourne Park Estate

-Work on another site close by has lead to a natural recolonisation of red squirrels following the removal of greys.
+Work on another site close by has led to a natural recolonisation of red squirrels following the removal of greys.

 A more ambiguous programme was started in 2012 at private land in the Southern Mournes near Kilkeel on the Mourne Park Estate.
 Until 2012 it was overrun with grey squirrels but the landowner permitted a very dedicated volunteer to control greys across their site and reds returned in 2015.
 These reds were supplemented with 8 squirrels from 3 sites in other parts of NI.
 To date this has been a very successful project with a huge amount of local interest.
-The Estate sees the reds as a potential tourist draw and asset.
+The Estate, large parts of which are now since 2022 under the management of the Woodland Trust sees the reds as a potential tourist draw and asset.
 Of course continuous monitoring is required to watch for greys but once again local engagement means that any spotted within a wide radius quickly get report and control effort begins.
 Additionally the work of the Red Squirrels United team has further strengthened the future of this project.